In which, a cat named HR becomes friends with the mice.

 and then the whole party broke into confusion.

-They were all so afraid, Millie yelled: “Calm down,
+They were all so afraid.
+Millie yelled, “Just calm down.

 She marched out quite angrily, slamming the door,

-Millie thought she heard crying, and looked up to see,
+Millie thought she heard crying, she looked up and saw,

 “I’m just so darn lonesome, when I saw y’all,